Alert Message Please update your browser.

 For those who don’t meet approval requirements for other bank accounts, second chance banking may offer an opportunity to enjoy many of the same features if eligibility requirements are met.
-Let’s learn more about these accounts.
+Let’s learn more about second chance bank accounts.

 Why is second chance banking important?

 When you use a checking account, your account activity goes into a reporting system called ChexSystems.
 Financial institutions utilize these ChexSystems reports in a similar way to lenders examining credit reports when evaluating applicants.
-Certain activities on your checking accounts, such as a history of overdrafts or an involuntary account closure, could affect your eligibility for opening new accounts.
+Certain negative activities on your checking accounts could affect your eligibility for opening new accounts.

-Second chance banking helps bridge the gap in banking that impacts low-income communities, minorities and those previously incarcerated.
+Second chance banking helps bridge the gap in banking that impacts low-income communities, minorities and those without a banking history.
 For example, keeping up with bank fees or minimum balances isn’t always feasible for lower-income customers.
-ID requirements and personal history can also be a potential barrier, particularly for non-residents or the formerly incarcerated.
+ID requirements and personal history can also be a potential barrier, particularly for non-residents or individuals who don't have a banking history.

 How does second chance banking work?

-When evaluating second chance bank account applicants, institutions typically don’t look at (or are willing to look past) your ChexSystems report.
-Although banks don’t look at previous ChexSystems activity for your application, they’ll still report your ongoing activity if you do decide to open a second chance account with them.
+When evaluating second chance bank account applicants, institutions typically don’t look at your ChexSystems report.
+Although banks don’t look at previous ChexSystems activity for your application, they’ll still report your ongoing activity if you do decide to open a second chance bank account with them.
 This may help you build up a positive history with ChexSystems as you use the account over time.
-A second chance account may help you access essential banking services while you give your older reports time to clear from your ChexSystems profile.
+A second chance bank account may help you access essential banking services while you give your older reports time to clear from your ChexSystems profile.

 Considerations for second chance bank accounts